ska-telescope/mid-cbf-mcs/docs/src/guide/system_context.rst

 Overview
 ********
-The Mid.CBF Master Control Software (MCS) runs on a COTS server to provide a high-level interface to TMC and CSP.LMC, and translate the high-level commands into the configuration and control of individual Talon-DX boards.
+The Mid.CBF Master Control Software (MCS) provides a high-level interface to the Telescope Monitoring and Control (TMC) and CSP_Mid Local Monitoring and Control (LMC), and translates the high-level commands into the configuration and control of individual Talon-DX boards.

 System Context
 ==============
-The following diagram shows the Mid.CBF MCS as it fits into the rest of the CSP Mid system.
+The following diagram shows MCS as it fits into the rest of the CSP Mid system.

 .. figure:: ../diagrams/mcs-context.png